 - Potentially using candidate databases to identify the right person for the client’s vacancy

 - receiving and reviewing applications, managing interviews and tests and creating a shortlist of candidates for the client;

 - Briefing the candidate about the responsibilities, salary and benefits of the job in question

 - Organising interviews as requested by the client

 - Negotiating salary rates and finalising arrangements between clients and candidates

 Where could you be in five years’ time?

 The role of Recruitment Consultant is a key stepping stone for a long and fruitful career in the recruitment industry.
-As you progress, you’re likely to become a Senior Consultant, followed by promotion to Account Manager.
+In fact, as you progress, you’re likely to become a Senior Consultant, followed by promotion to Account Manager.
 If you choose to progress into a more managerial position, you could find yourself becoming a Team Leader, followed by a Branch Manager.

-Depending on the size of the recruitment agency, there may also be possibilities to become an Area Manager and then a Regional Manager.
+Depending on the size of the recruitment agency, there may also be possibilities to progress to a role as an Area Manager and then a Regional Manager.